benchermside/Motivation_Website/README.md

 # Motivation Website
-- Task List
-    - recurring tasks
-    - one-time tasks
-    - option for user to add date and time to tasks
-    - sort tasks by type (maybe different lists)
+SQL to do
+- add a new task
-- Wheel
+- delete a task
-    - spins after every completed task
+- complete a task
-    - rewards sometimes
-    - little characters from Envato Elements
-- Trophy Case
-- Maybe Calendar? (think about this)
+- spin the wheel
+- earn a reward
+to do
+- add more images

  /***************************************************************************************
 Citation for this code: